maweiche/solai_sdk/README.md

 # SolAi - Solana Program SDK
-A SDK built for use in correlation with the [Sol Factory](https://github.com/maweiche/sol_factory) Solana program.
+A SDK built for use in correlation with Playground's [Vision](https://github.com/playground-solana/sol_factory) Solana program.

 Below you can find instructions on using the SDK locally followed by a deeper dive into the SDK's structure and details.